Eugene writes a variety of articles on topics including health, technology, STEM, travel, cooking, home and garden.

 - Use soap.
 Slide the bar up and down the teeth, then slide the slider up and down to spread the soap over the teeth surfaces.

 2. Cleaning Clogged Up Teeth

-Try using an old tooth brush to clean the teeth to remove any fluff that has accumulated.
-Teeth differ somewhat in shape, but sometimes have bumps and "spoon" shaped sections which fit into each other.
+Try using an old toothbrush to clean the teeth to remove any fluff that has accumulated.
+Teeth differ somewhat in shape, but sometimes have bumps and "spoon" shaped sections that fit into each other.
 Grime can accumulate in the spoons, stopping teeth from meshing.
-If a few tooth dont mesh, it can cause all the teeth along the tape to eventually open up.
+If a few teeth don't mesh, it can cause all the teeth along the tape to eventually open up.

 3. Squeeze the Slider